kiranadam/AnisotropicDiffusion/README.md

-# AnisotropicDiffusion
+# AnisometricDiffusion
-This opencv C++ code for Anisotropic Diffusion using Perona-Malik Model
+This opencv C++ code for Anisometric Diffusion using Perona-Malik Model